 The real reasons people don’t help, and what you can do about it.

-Tips to lure volunteers in, keep them happy, and avoid the pitfalls that will keep them from coming back.
+Tips to bring volunteers in, keep them happy, and avoid the pitfalls that will keep them from coming back.

 With some thought and planning, you can turn occasional helpers into committed volunteers.